 The Code of Ethics has been communicated and disseminated to all employees of the Group to whom it applies.
-Also, the PRISA Communication Department has implemented an internal and external communication plan for the Code, supervised by the PRISA Compliance Unit, and the associated training plan.
+Also, the Communication Department has implemented an internal and external communication plan for the Code, supervised by the PRISA Compliance Unit.

-The Code of Ethics is posted on the corporate website (www.prisa.com) and in PRISA's global intranet (Toyoutome).
+The Code of Ethics is posted on the corporate website (www.Prisa.com) and in PRISA's global intranet (Toyoutome).